 Brand development can sometimes be a daunting task.
-The thought of overhauling your brand changing everything and moving away from what you know is a big undertaking.
+The thought of overhauling your brand, changing everything and moving away from what you know is a big undertaking.
 But brand development may not be as daunting and fear-inducing as you first think.
-In this article, I’ll be delving further into why brand development doesn’t necessarily mean a complete rebrand by answering three questions.
+In this article, I’ll talk about why brand development doesn’t necessarily mean a complete rebrand by answering three simple questions.

 What is brand development?

 Firstly, branding is very much the face of your company; it’s how people perceive you and governs their instant reactions when they hear your name or see your product.
 Brand development is how that brand evolves and develops to ensure that they are staying current.
 Development can take different forms, such as imagery, tone of voice, messaging, typography, colour, communication channels.

 This leads me to my next point, about how brand development isn’t all about changing everything.
 There are many different intensities to brand development.
 It could be small tweaks to your imagery and icons or it could be a complete rebranding with a name change and new messaging that is aimed at a new target audience.